code-with-amitk/Code-examples/ds_questions/data-structures/linked_lists/Delete/Middle/Forward_list-O(n).md

   if(itSlow == fl.end())    //empty list
     return fl;

 //next(iterator,pos):Returns iterator pointing to element if advanced by position=pos.
-But original iterator is not advanced as done using ++itr
+//But original iterator is not advanced as done using ++itr
 //  pos:Number of element positions offset
   if((next(itSlow,1) == fl.end()) or    //1 node
      (next(itSlow,2) == fl.end())       //2 nodes